 There are three phases to the wilderness review process: (1) inventory, (2) study; and (3) recommendation.
 Lands and waters that meet the minimum criteria for wilderness are identified in the inventory phase.
 These areas are called wilderness study areas (WSAs).
 In the study phase, a range of management alternatives are evaluated to determine if a WSA is suitable for wilderness designation or management under an alternate set of goals and objectives that do not involve wilderness designation.
-The findings of the study determine whether we will recommend an area of wilderness designation in the final CCP.

-The recommendation phase consists of forwarding or reporting any wilderness recommendations from the Director through the Secretary and the President to Congress in a wilderness study report.
-Congress has reserved the authority to make final decisions on wilderness designation.
-The wilderness study report is prepared after the Record of Decision for the Final CCP/EIS has been signed.
+The recommendation phase consists of forwarding or reporting the suitable recommendations from the Director through the Secretary and the President to Congress in a wilderness study report.
+The wilderness study report is prepared after the record of decision for the final CCP has been signed.